 Once done, tap the "Next Step" button located on the bottom right of the screen.
-Once you reach Step 2 of the Sync Profile, please go to your Salesforce account and set up the Campaign Layout, Campaign Member Layout, and Contact/Lead page layout.
+Once you reach Step 2 of the Set Up, please go to your Salesforce account and set up the Campaign Layout, Campaign Member Layout, and Contact/Lead page layout.

 Other Options for Campaign Response Sync Mode: